 Why should you care about a high performing website?It’s common knowledge that in this day in age, you need to be online if you own a business… but why?
 How about this:

-86% of consumers use the Internet to find a local business. -NielsonSimply put, if you’re not online, your being left behind.
+86% of consumers use the Internet to find a local business. – NielsonSimply put, if you’re not online, you’re being left behind.
 Unfortunately, just having any old website really isn’t enough any more and that’s simply because there are billions of websites in the world (and x number new ones every day).
 So, if you want your website to help you with your business, then you need to consider making a great one, or at least a very good one.

 Knowing Your Market, Competition, & Website Goals

 Before starting on your website development project, there are a few things you will want to be aware of that will help ensure your website meets your goals.
 If you need help planning these, that’s okay.
 Any good website developer will go over this during your project.

 Know Your MarketThis is really part of a general business plan, but it’s pretty important to know and understand that market.
 For example, a website project for a hospice company and an iPhone app website should have significant differences, because of their different average targeted demographics.

 Understand Your CompetitionSimilarly, you need to have a good understanding of who your competition is and how you relate to them currently in the marketplace.
 There’s a saying that goes like this: “You don’t have to outrun the bear, just the person next to you” and the same is true for your website.

 Setting GoalsAnother critical part to hash out before the development and design begin is setting goals that make the most sense for the project.
 Are you trying to increase traffic and leads, get better SEO or establish more trust?
 Knowing these will help you keep your project on track.